Army of the Men of the Naqshbandi Order: History

-The precise details about the emergence of the JRTN are unclear, although it is generally assumed that the group was established in the summer of 2003 and consists of former members of Saddam Hussein's army, including ex-members of Republican Guard, former Ba‘ath Party officials, former security and military intelligence agents (with connections to al-Douri) who seek to fight and eject Coalition forces from Iraq and to restore the old order under Ba'athist ideology.
+The precise details about the emergence of the JRTN are unclear, although it is generally assumed that the group was established in the summer of 2003 and consists of former members of Saddam Hussein's army, including ex-members of Republican Guard, former Ba‘ath Party officials, former security and military intelligence agents (with connections to Izzat Ibrahim al-Douri) who seek to fight and eject Coalition forces from Iraq and to restore the old order under Ba'athist ideology.

 Although JRTN would only emerge as a group in 2006, JRTN members had been involved in anti-coalition actions earlier in the war, such as the 2003 attack on the Al Rasheed Baghdad Hotel, and the 2004 First Battle of Fallujah, where several Naqshbandi clerics associated with the JRTN were among the casualties.

 JRTN originally emerged as a militant group in December 2006, following the execution of Saddam Hussein.
 The group's original focus was on protecting Naqshbandis and Sunni Sufis in Iraq from the oppression they were facing from radical Salafi Islamist insurgent groups, particularly al-Qaeda in Iraq, whose tactics were opposed by JRTN's Sufi ideology.

 Between its founding in 2006 and the 2011 U.S. withdrawal from Iraq, JRTN planned, financed, and facilitated militant attacks against U.S. forces and military bases.
 JRTN's last attack on U.S. forces would occur on November 3, 2011 when 1st Lt.
-Dustin D. Vincent was shot dead by JRTN sniper fire in Kirkuk Province.
+Dustin D. Vincent was shot dead by JRTN sniper fire in Kirkuk Governorate.
 His killing – one of the last U.S. casualties in Iraq war – was captured on video by Naqshbandi Army and posted online.

 On April 25, 2013, insurgents from the Naqshbandi Army completely captured the town of Sulaiman Bek, about 170 km (106 mi) north of Baghdad, after heavy fighting with security forces, only to relinquish control of it a day later, while escaping with weapons and vehicles.

 Following the Hawija clashes, JRTN units in Nineveh began to mobilize, emerging as a force that could potentially play a role in a new low-level Sunni uprising.
 Immediately after the Hawija clashes, JRTN units were able to take temporary control of a neighborhood in the 17 July area of western Mosul.

 On January 18, 2014, Reuters reported that after the Islamic State of Iraq and the Levant and its tribal Sunni allies overran Fallujah and parts of the nearby city Ramadi on January 1, the Army of the Men of the Naqshbandi Order was one of the Sunni rebel groups present in the city.
 JRTN has not claimed any attacks since 2016 with this leading some to believe that the group had at some point disbanded.